metarisc/scaleway-registry-purge/README.md

 - `DELETE_UNUSED_NAMESPACE`: Enable/disable deletion of empty namespaces (default: `false`)
   - Set to `true` to delete namespaces that contain no images after tag cleanup
   - Set to `false` to keep empty namespaces
+- `NAMESPACE_ID`: Target a specific namespace (optional)
+  - If set, operations will be limited to this namespace only
+  - If not set, operations will apply to all namespaces

 ## Usage Examples